tobinvanpelt/dotfiles/bundle/semicolon/Readme.md

 Semicolon
 =========

-Semicolon is a pytyhon IDE for vim.
-It incorporates a python console, testing using nose, debugging, and debugging tests.
+Semicolon is a pytyhon IDE for vim that relies on tmux.
+It incorporates a python/ipython console, testing using nose, debugging, and debugging tests.

-It colorizes where needed and relies on ipython for the console, nose for testing, and ipdb for debugging.
+To utilize semicolon vim must be run within tmux as:

+    $tmux new vim

+The IDE consists of vim as an editor and provides a console that includes a debugging console on the left and an general interactive python console on the right.

+NOTE: Compatible with virtualenv.

+Console:

+Debugging:

+Testing:

 Dependencies
 ------------

 Currently it has the following vim dependencies:

-- Conque Shell: git://github.com/rson/vim-conque.git
+    - tmux

 It has the following python dependencies.
-Install with pip:
+Install using pip:
     - nose
     - ipython
     - ipdb

 Key Commands
 ------------

-Breakpoints Management:
+Console:

+- `;c`  toggles open/close the console split pane below vim

+Breakpoints:

 - `;;` toggles a breakpoint on/off for the current line in a .py file
-- `;b` toggles a list of all breakpoints in the quickfix buffer
+- `;b` toggles a window listing of all breakpoints in the quickfix buffer
 - `;x` delete all breakpoints in the current project

-Running and Debugging:
+Debugging:

-- `;c`  opens an ipython console with a vertical split
 - `;r`  runs the current .py file
 - `;rr` prompts for arguments and runs the current .py file
 - `;d`  debugs the current python test file (uses nosetests)

+Testing:

 - `;T`  runs all project tests
 - `;t`  runs the curretn python test file
 - `;tt` prompts for a python test to run from the current file